skillitzimberg/codeBlog/README.md

 ## Description
 I am simply trying to keep myself accountable and on track by writing about my steps in studying web development.

-## Setup & Installation Requirements
+## Setup and Installation Requirements
 You can view the blog [here](https://skillitzimberg.github.io/codeBlog/ "codeBlog").

 ## Known Bugs